thakuST/Java-CyberSecurity/README.md

-This was my final project at IIT Chicago for course ITMD 510 - Object-Oriented Application Development.
+This was my final project at IIT Chicago for the course ITMD 510 - Object-Oriented Application Development.

 The Project_Documentation.pdf contains information about project description and how the project works, along with some screenshots of working features in the project.